 Say: God kept the Israelites' animals safe.
-Hand the rest of the stuffed animals to the children as they sit in the safe place.
+Hand the rest of the stuffed animals to the children as they sit in the safe place, and encourage children to pass around the stuffed animals, each taking a turn to pet their animals.

 Say: Still, Pharaoh wouldn't let the Israelites go.
 So God had Aaron toss some ash into the air, and God made the ash spread throughout Egypt.
-It made the Egyptians and their animals get lots of sores on their skin.
+It made the Egyptians and their animals get lots of "owies" on their skin.
 Give each child a red circle sticker, and have kids place the stickers on the stuffed animals outside the safe place.

 Have the children return to the safe place.
 Say: God kept the Israelites safe.
-God showed he's all- powerful, but Pharaoh still wouldn't let the Israelites go.
+God showed he's all-powerful, but Pharaoh still wouldn't let the Israelites go.